-Bill O’Reilly Says Trump’s Wiretapping Claims Have Harmed The President Himself
+Bill O'Reilly Says Trump's Obama Wiretapping Claims Have 'Harmed The President Himself'

 Even if former President Obama did control every agency as the sitting President and could force these agencies to do his bidding and somehow wiretap Trump Tower due to that power, President Trump now has the same power.
 Why would every person in the intelligence community, which includes Democrats and Republicans, cover this up?
 Especially if their agency was the one responsible for the wiretap?
 This is where the end of the line hits.

-Bill O’Reilly wanted to make sure to bring up the entire thing on The O’Reilly Factor, and even noted that the latest Russian allegations may be what has caused Trump to make the wiretapping claims.
+Bill O’Reilly wanted to make sure to bring up the entire thing on The O’Reilly Factor and even noted that the latest Russian allegations might be what has caused Trump to make the wiretapping claims.

 “That controversy is what drove President Trump to accuse President Obama.
 Mr. Trump is so infuriated that the media has obsessed on the alleged Russia connection, that he lashed out.”

-In some ways, the media been hard on President Trump since he ran for office.
+In some ways, the media has been hard on President Trump since he ran for office.
 However, the difficulties for Trump truly began with his controversial statements and inability to compete with other Republicans during the debate stages.
 From there, the media still covered a lot of his events and caught his rallies as often as possible.
 It was stated that at least 6 billion dollars of free television time was given to Trump due to his controversial run.

 That said, the media has been tough on Trump to begin with, so it would not make sense to think they’re the ones that drove him to make the wiretapping claims.
 Most feel it was the extra added Russian allegations that were made.
 Jeff Sessions was accused of an affiliation, and then recused himself from the investigation, the next day was when the Trump tweets came out regarding Obama wiretapping him.
 O’Reilly did gloss over this in his statements.